JohannesValoy/Group1-project-network-2022/report/REPORT.md

 ![A UML Diagram of the current working client solution.](Images/clientappClassDiagram.png)

 The application for clients is a JavaFX application.
 The application is split into three parts.
-The first part is the conection screen.
+The first part is the connection screen.
 The connection screen is used to connect to the server.
 The second part the send and recive screen.
 The send and recive screen is used to send and recive data and certificate from and to the server.
 The third is the main screen.
 The main screen is used to view the different rooms and sensors.

-The ClientSocket class is used for comunication with the server.
+The ClientSocket class is used for communication with the server.

 ### Sensors